K8Studio v4.0.0 is here.See what changed

 Why engineers switch to K8Studio from Lens and K9s.

-If you're coming from Lens: Lens went commercial and now phones home.
-K8Studio gives you the same desktop IDE experience - CloudMaps cluster visualization, RBAC management, Helm releases, multi-cluster support - with no subscription required for core features, no cloud agent, and no data sent anywhere.
-Your clusters stay yours.
+Lens went commercial and now phones home.
+K8Studio keeps the desktop IDE experience - CloudMaps visualization, RBAC management, Helm releases, and multi-cluster support - without adding a cloud backend to your workflow.

 The toolbox